SumoLogic/sumologic-docker-logging-driver/README.md

 On each Docker host with containers from which you want to collect container logs, install the plugin by running the following command in a terminal window:
 * `$ docker plugin install store/sumologic/docker-logging-driver:<ver>`

+Make sure you use the latest version number from the Docker Store.
+So, with the current version, you would use:
+* `$ docker plugin install store/sumologic/docker-logging-driver:1.0.1`

 To verify that the plugin is installed and enabled, run the following command:

 ```bash